 The Young Inventors' Program® reaches out to over 600 schools and 5,000 students each year.

 Created in New Hampshire, the program is now being taught in Nevada, New York and Massachusetts.
 Ongoing support is provided to teachers via a teacher manual, teacher-to-teacher training, teacher workshops and outside sources, with the goal of incorporating the invention process — creativity and problem solving — into the classroom, as well as through participation in after-school programs.
-The program is aimed at engaging all K-8 students to “think outside of the box” and encourages many students to participate who may not “fit the mold” for traditional sciences.
+The program is aimed at engaging all K-8 students to "think outside of the box".

 The invention process provides an opportunity for all students to participate and be successful.
 All children can identify problems in their homes, schools or neighborhoods, as almost every day of their lives they will face at least one problem.
 Some examples of real-life problems, identified and solved by students, are: an unmade bed, a dog that eats the cat food, and a grandmother with a broken leg that must be elevated when she sits.

 A unit on inventive thinking, which includes the production of an original invention, is limited only by the imagination of the teachers and students.
 You might ask, “with everything else I have to teach, why take the time for inventing?”

 Research has shown that inventing will:

 Enhance self-image.
 Stimulate and foster creativity.
 Relate the scientific method to real life.
 Spark the inventive spirit in our culture.
 Develop the essential skills of logical thinking, creative problem solving, intellectual risk-taking, and communication.